 It has always been part of great political and economic deals.
 You will definitely enjoy having a mind tour around the history and the significance of the Nile River.

 The History of the Nile River

 The Nile’s history can form a long timeline, for it has been around since the Stone Age.
-Yes, it is exactly that old.
-The Egyptian civilization came into being right by the shores of the river.
+Yes, it is that old.
+The Egyptian civilisation came into being right by the shores of the river.
 It played a great role in the foundation of this great culture.

 Egypt was originally a deserted area.
 It was a large landscape that was full of desert, known as Sahara in Arabic.
 However, it was still inhabited, but there were more than a few scattered oases that no one seemed to care to reside in.
 Without the Nile, the land of Egypt was a Saharan open space where dust storms can freely play around.
 That is exactly when the story of the Nile River surfaced up.
 It started out in the Western Desert of Egypt.